nikomin/EMIODist/readme.md

 with big-endian machines such as PowerPC, as they were originally written on a Mac computer.

-Fred Sigworth, Liguo Wang
-Yale University
+The original code was developed by Fred Sigworth and Liguo Wang at Yale University and provided through [mathworks](http://www.mathworks.com/matlabcentral/fileexchange/27021-imagic--mrc-and-dm3-file-i-o).

+Problems when reading MRC files prompted me to do some changes to ReadMRC().

+Niko Komin
+LCSB/University of Luxembourg
+2016

 **ReadImagic**